MaoBoulve/Maya-Simple-Rigging-Tool/README.md

-This tool is a generic game asset validator for Maya.
-It allows a user to tag assets as part of Prop, Animation, and Character groups and validate for common asset requirements (detailed below).
+This tool is a simple rigging helper tool for Maya.
+It automates common rigging and control setup tasks.

 Metadata modules provided courtesy of Micah Zahm

-**Character Validation Checks**
-  - Character Mesh only using valid list of materials
-  - Character Mesh Hierarchy only consists of mesh shape objects
-  - Character Mesh rigged with skin binding influence only coming from tagged rig joints
-  - Rig Hierarchy consists of only joint objects
-  - Rig Hierarchy consists of no keyed frames in specified timeframe

-**Animation Validation Checks**
-  - Rig Hierarchy consists of only joint objects
-  - Rig keyed for specified transform attributes, no floating point keys, in specified timeframe

-**Prop Validation Checks**
-  - Mesh only using valid list of materials
-  - Mesh Hierarchy only consists of mesh shape objects
-  - Mesh Node connections to prop has no rig influence
-  - Mesh has no keyed attributes in specified timeframe
-  - Collision Meshes are present, searching with user defined prefix
+**Skeleton Joint Setup**
+  - Save & Load Rig Templates from a JSON file
+  - Mirror rig across XY/YZ/ZX planes

+**Rig Control Setup**
+  - Create and auto-rename controls on top of joints
+  - Constrain controls on joints
+  - Mirror control hierarchy across XY/YZ/ZX planes

+**Weight Painting Tasks**
+  - Flood mesh with weight paint from a joint
+  - Flood vertex with weight paint value from a joint

 Following code block should be copied into the Maya script editor and run.

 '''

-    # Place Metadata, QInterface, and Validator folders into .../Documents/maya/scripts/ folder
+    # Place Metadata, QInterface, and Rigging folders into .../Documents/maya/scripts/ folder
     # Edit filepaths then copy the following code into a Maya Python script and run.
     # To add the code as a shelf button: Hit Ctrl + A, then Middle Click-dragging the code up to shelf